 There are a couple of things that you should think about when you are looking for potential flatmates, whether you’ve met them before or not.

 - Will your potential flatmate be someone who is guaranteed to pay rent and bills on time?

-- Does s/he have similar standards of cleanliness and tidiness in a flat as you do?
+- Do they have similar standards of cleanliness and tidiness in a flat as you do?

-- Will s/he put up with your bad habits and can you put up with (or ignore) theirs?
+- Will they put up with your bad habits and can you put up with (or ignore) theirs?